Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 <details>
 <summary>
-⚠DO NOT EXPOSE A FLEXSPIRATOR TO PROLONGED TEMPERATURES OF GREATER THAN 65 DEGREES CELSIUS (149 DEGREES FAHRENHEIT).⚠
+⚠DO NOT EXPOSE A FLEXSPIRATOR TO PROLONGED TEMPERATURES OF GREATER THAN 65 DEGREES CELSIUS (149 DEGREES FAHRENHEIT); THIS MAY DEFORM THE PLASTIC.⚠
 </summary>

 A rough lower bound for the [glass transition temperature](https://en.wikipedia.org/wiki/Glass_transition)